-- a) Part or all of the feature is located in a shoreland area; - b) The slope rises at least 25 feet above the ordinary high water level of the waterbody; - c) The grade or slope from the toe of the bluff to a point 25 feet or more above the ordinary high water level averages 30 percent or greater; and - d) The slope must drain toward the waterbody.
+- A. Part or all of the feature is located in a shoreland area. - B. The slope rises at least 25 feet above the ordinary high-water level of the waterbody. - C. The grade or slope from the toe of the bluff to a point 25 feet or more above the ordinary high water level averages 30 percent or greater except that an area with an average slope of less than 18 percent over a distance of at least 50 feet shall not be considered part of the bluff; and - D. The slope must drain toward the waterbody.